k-mitevski/terraform-k8s/05_terraform_env_module/README.md

 1. A cluster for staging.
 1. A cluster for production.

-In the same folder you will find a kubeconfig file for each cluster.
+In the same folder, you will find a kubeconfig file for each cluster.